stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

     curl --user $YOUR_API_KEY_ID:$YOUR_API_KEY_SECRET https://api.stormpath.com/v1/groups/exampleGroupId?expand=customData

+**Example: Retrieve an Application with its Custom Data**

+    curl --user $YOUR_API_KEY_ID:$YOUR_API_KEY_SECRET https://api.stormpath.com/v1/applications/exampleApplicationId?expand=customData

+**Example: Retrieve a Directory with its Custom Data**

+    curl --user $YOUR_API_KEY_ID:$YOUR_API_KEY_SECRET https://api.stormpath.com/v1/directories/exampleDirectoryId?expand=customData

+**Example: Retrieve a Tenant with its Custom Data**

+    curl --user $YOUR_API_KEY_ID:$YOUR_API_KEY_SECRET https://api.stormpath.com/v1/tenants/exampleTenantId?expand=customData

-You can also of course return an account or group's custom data resource by executing a `GET` request directly to the account-specific or group-specific Custom Data Resource URI.
+You can also of course return a resources custom data resource by executing a `GET` request directly to the resource Custom Data Resource URI.

 **Example Retrieve Account Custom Data Request**